Solving adoption problems of a data-oriented industrial optimization tool

 User testing

-Interviews revealed users struggled to see which equipment lacked inputs.
+Interviews revealed users struggled to see which equipment were missing data.

 I designed an indicator that highlight the equipment from which information is missing at a glance.

-During observation, I also noticed that user often fiddled with the zoom and navigation to fit the entire diagram into view.
+During observation, I also noticed that user often fiddled with the zoom and drag tools to fit the entire diagram into view.

-A new button was added to the zoom control to facilitate that.
+A new button was added to the zoom controls to facilitate that.

 Impact

-With this new UI, the tool adoption was much better.
+With this new UI, the tool adoption improved significantly.

 Reducing learning time from four weeks to four days, and reducing abandon rate from 90% to 10%.

-The deployment of the optimizer helped reduce energy consumption in industrial plants and gas network all over the world and save millions each year.
+The deployment of the optimizer helped reduce energy consumption in industrial plants and gas networks worldwide.
+The provided optimizations create energy saving amounting to several M$ each year.

 The project was highlighted at the OSIsoft PI World conference in 2019 in San Francisco.

-The node-based interface was so popular internally that, a few years later, I was asked to design another tool (a tool aimed at documenting plants' sensor network) around the same principles.
+The node-based interface was so popular internally that, a few years later, I was asked to design another tool (aimed at documenting plants' sensors) around the same principles.

 Conclusion

-Data‑driven products often overlook ergonomics or UX, considerably slowing adoption.
+Data‑driven products often overlook ergonomics or UX, slowing and sometimes blocking adoption.

 On my side, it has been a pleasure to experiment with a new kind of node-based interface.
-From prototyping to collaborating with developers, I always enjoy the challenge of creating something new.
+From prototyping to collaborating with developers, I always enjoy the challenge of creating new experiences that solve actual problems.